 Green Leaf Kale

 This is the best for natural modes of re-hydrating dried out cannabis flowers.
 Take just the tiniest piece of fresh, organic green leaf kale into a bag or jar of cured cannabis buds.
 Let this veg sit in the jar until the flowers have soaked up their natural moisture and remove from the stash.
-They should take on very little to no vegetable flavor from this all natural method.
+They should take on very little to no vegetable flavour from this all-natural method.

-These are our five favorite ways to add moisture back into our stash, but surely there’s more options out there.
+These are our five favourite ways to add moisture back into our stash, but surely there are more options out there.
 Do you have a way to re-hydrate buds that we didn’t list here?
-Let me know in the comments.
-Posted: Tuesday, August 8th, 11:34am a year ago